needle-mirror/com.unity.physics/Documentation~/core_components.md

 # Mass

-So now, suppose you have a scene with two physics colliders; one of which has a velocity pointing towards the static bollider.
+So now, suppose you have a scene with two physics colliders; one of which has a velocity pointing towards the static collider.
 When you press play, the moving collider moves right through the static one.
 You haven't changed the collision filter, or made one a trigger, so what happened?
 This is a case of an unstoppable force meeting an immovable object.
 As we discussed before, the collider without a velocity cannot move.
 When the two collide, we would expect forces to be applied between them.

 The problem is that, even though one collider is moving, the simulation does not know how _heavy_ it is, so does not know how it would respond to collisions.
 In this case, we treat the moving collidable as if it had _infinite_ mass, so it will just push every object out of the way.